Turk8i/Programming-Club-Dev-Tools-Intro/README.md

 Your task is simple — show that you can use VS Code and GitHub confidently!

+Create a new GitHub account or use your own if you have one.

 Create a new repository on your GitHub account.

 Inside it, add a text file named introduction.txt.

-In that file, write a short introduction about yourself (name, major, and why you’re learning programming).
+In that file, write a brief introduction about yourself.

 Commit your changes and push them to your repository.